Hyderabadi Bagara Baingan Recipe - Yummy Traditional

 Hyderabadi Bagara Baingan | Khatte Baingan || How to make bagara baingan with step-by-step photos and video

 Hyderabadi Bagara Baingan is a popular Hyderabadi dish.
 It is made with small eggplants that are cooked in rich masala curry.
-Hyderabadi baingan is a vegetarian dish as well as a side for Biryani, pulao of Hyderabadi Indian cuisine
+Hyderabadi baingan is a vegetarian dish as well as a side for Biryani, a pulao of Hyderabadi Indian cuisine.

 Brinjal or eggplant foam is the main ingredient of this bagara baingan curry recipe, which uses the unique taste of the vegetable, blending it with spices to create a wonderful, versatile, and satisfying dish.

-Bagara Baingan is cooked from fresh and small white eggplant is the best to make this curry but if it isn’t available in your area easily then you can make it from purple eggplants, eggplants are also known as Brinjal, in Pakistan, most people aren’t familiar from eggplant
+Bagara Baingan is cooked from fresh and small white eggplant is the best to make this curry, but if it isn’t available in your area easily, then you can make it from purple eggplants, eggplants are also known as Brinjal.
+In Pakistan, most people aren’t familiar with eggplant.

 bagara-baingan-recipe